dotlang/language/README.md

 - file-level: `@basedOn`: Indicate this class implements methods of another interface or this interface includes another interface.
 If used against a primitive type, it will declare an extended primitive which can also be used for enumerated type.
 This is explained in the corresponding section.
 - field-level: `@expose`: Delegate some method calls to a class member.
 This can be done for all public methods of the class member (`@expose;`), some of them (`@expose(method1, method2);`) or all except some (`@expose(-method1, -method2);`).
 - file-level: `@param`: Explained in the corresponding section.
-- file and method and field level: `@doc('....')`: Document the class or method or field.

 Note that you have to put semicolon at the end of compiler directives.